 In evaluating the objective evidence provided by historical results, we considered (among other things) the past three years of cumulative losses, projected reversals of deferred tax liabilities, recent improvements in operating results, the ability to carry-back net operating losses generated through December 30, 2012 against taxable income reported in prior years, and that the first year of expiration of our net operating loss carryforwards is 2033.
 We also considered subjective evidence related to the forecast of expected operating results for the years over the carryforward period.
 Additionally, the deferred tax liabilities we have considered in the assessment of the realization of deferred tax assets will reverse in the carryforward period and same jurisdiction.
-Based on the analysis of positive and negative evidence, we believed that there was enough positive evidence to overcome our cumulative loss position at March 30, 2014, and therefore no valuation allowance of our deferred tax assets of \$13.8 million was necessary.
+While our financial results for the six months ended June 29, 2014 did not meet our previous projections, we have considered our financial results in the second quarter compared to the first quarter of 2014, as well as the accretive impact of closing underperforming restaurants and acquiring additional restaurants in 2014 and our forecast of their future performance.
+Based on the analysis of positive and negative evidence, we believed that there was enough positive evidence to overcome our cumulative loss position at June 29, 2014, and therefore no valuation allowance of our deferred tax assets of \$15.2 million was necessary.
+In future periods, if the negative evidence outweighs the positive evidence, we would need to record a valuation allowance equal to the full amount of the net deferred tax asset balance at that time.